 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Inflation came in at 14.6% in August, up from July’s 13.6%, moving further above the upper bound of the Central Bank’s 5.0–9.0% target band—where it has been for the past six months.
+Inflation accelerated to 21.3% in December, up from November’s 18.8%, moving further above the upper bound of the Central Bank’s 5.0–9.0% target band—where it has been for the past 10 months.

-The S&P Global Purchasing Managers’ Index (PMI), which measures business activity in the non-oil private sector, came in at a six-month high of 47.6 in August, up from July's 46.4.
+The S&P Global Purchasing Managers’ Index (PMI), which measures business activity in the non-oil private sector, rose to 47.2 in December, up from November’s five-month low of 45.4.

-The S&P Global Purchasing Managers’ Index—which measures business activity in the non-oil private sector—came in at 46.4 in July, up from June's 45.2.
+The S&P Global Purchasing Managers’ Index (PMI), which measures business activity in the non-oil private sector, plunged to a five-month low of 45.4 in November, down from October’s 47.7.